s9w/preTeX/README.md

 ## Roadmap / Ideas

-- Auto insert `\left` before brakets etc?
+- Auto insert `\left` / `\right` before brakets etc?
 But it's sometimes unwanted.
 Maybe some kind of heuristic
 - braket-size would be neat to be able to set.
 Right now they default to the small versions (`\ket` etc).
 There are big versions (`\Ket`) but I have no clue what's a clever way to indicate their use in the code.
 Right now that's a config var, but that's global or too much effort for a per-use-case
 - command line config should override inline config
 - verbose mode that reports changes